AyomideOsetoba/Uncertainty_Induced_Parameters_in_Envelope-Analysis/README.md

 # SES / ES Bearing Fault Analysis Pipeline (Python)

-This repository provides a minimal, reproducible Python pipeline for envelope analysis of rolling element bearings, adapted from a Master's dissertation on the influence of epistemic and aleatoric experimental uncertainties in rolling element condition monitoring.
+This repository provides a minimal, reproducible Python pipeline for envelope analysis of rolling element bearings, adapted from my Master's dissertation titled "A framework towards quantifying aleatoric and epistemic uncertainties in rolling element bearing condition monitoring experiments"

 The pipeline allows you to: